brooklynrail/brooklynrail-platform/content/events/2021/08/interference-archive.md

 summary: Interference Archive founder Kevin Caplicki and volunteer coordinator Sophie Glidden-Lyon join Rail Art Books Editor Megan N. Liberty for a conversation on social movements, cultural production, and the Interference Archive.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Chariot Wish.
 people:
   - person: kevin-caplicki
   - person: sophie-glidden-lyon